dgruninger97/HW2-grunindm/notebook.md

 This will eliminate having to check what type of integrationMethod that the integrationMethod String was (located in Integrate()).
 Also, this apply's the principle of separating what changes from what stays the same.
 We know that the integration method will continue to change, so it makes sense to extract out that behavior using the strategy pattern.
-Finally, this will allow our system to adapt to change, as we can add more implementations of the IntegrationStrategy when the customer requests a new integration method.
+Finally, this will allow our system to **adapt to change**, as we can add more implementations of the IntegrationStrategy when the customer requests a new integration method.

 #### Cons